Vietnam.vn - Nền tảng quảng bá Việt Nam

 The new bill stipulates that only student families with one parent earning less than $75,000 or both parents earning less than $150,000 combined will be eligible for this subsidy.

-According to Stevens, federal student debt is about $1.63 trillion, with much of it concentrated among Gen Xers.
+According to Stevens, federal student debt totals about $1.63 trillion, with much of it concentrated among Gen Xers.

 The Masons of Michigan are a typical example of the difficult situation caused by student debt.
 "I currently owe over $100,000 in tuition, but we are also paying about $30,000 for our daughter to attend Michigan State University and another $20,000 for our son to enroll at Eastern Michigan University in October," Isaiah Mason said.

-Mason, who works at an auto plant and earns a low income, knows he will be pressured to pay for his children’s college tuition and living expenses.
-But he is determined not to let his children suffer the consequences of student debt that he did.
+Mason works at an auto plant.
+With a low income, he knows he will be under a lot of pressure to pay for his children’s college tuition and living expenses.
+However, he is determined not to let his children suffer the consequences of student debt like he did.

 “I hope that when the new bill is enacted, there will be some financial solutions soon to help us and many households in similar situations,” Mason hopes.